Blog

 To practice psychotherapy within those moulds feels disenchanting to me and, quite frankly, like a waste of my potential and my clients’.
 I am not interested in helping people to merely cope with the mental, emotional, and spiritual hardships caused by the systems they are trapped in, or in making them grow more and more attached to their diagnoses.
 I am interested in helping us breakout of the systems that are at the root of many of our modern and widespread diagnoses.
 I am interested in transformation, growth, and freedom.
 In building a world where we can be what and who we are and live according to our true nature.
 I remember saying this to a person who was my therapist a few years ago and they replied shrugging their shoulders that therapy does not promise transformation.
 I knew then that I needed to change therapists and began to seriously doubt whether I still wanted to become one.

 The price of freedom is to break with the status quo.
 The price of freedom is to break with the things we have come to think of as giving us security, legitimacy, status and recognition.
 It is to break with people, things, institutions, traditions, and systems that demand that we abandon who we are.
 As long as we participate in the systems that oppress us, those systems will prevail.
 We cannot hold on to what imprisons us and be free at the same time.
-The price of freedom is to let it go.
+The price of freedom is to let it all go.

 Copyright © 2024 Yema Ferreira, All rights reserved.